Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 2. Brussels to Vienna by Nightjet

-This is an Austrian Railways (ÖBB) Nightjet train, with sleeping-car, couchettes & seats.
-The sleeping-car has 1, 2 & 3 bed compartments with washbasin, plus three deluxe compartments with 1, 2 or 3 beds with private shower & toilet.
-The sleeper berths come fully made up with sheets and duvets, all sleeper passengers get mineral water in the evening and a light breakfast served in their compartment next morning.
+This Austrian Railways (ÖBB) Nightjet train has two sleeping-cars, two couchette cars & seats.
+Each of the two sleeping-cars has nine 1, 2 or 3 bed compartments with washbasin, plus three deluxe compartments with 1, 2 or 3 beds with shower & toilet.
+The sleeper berths come made up with sheets and duvets, sleeper passengers get mineral water in the evening and a light breakfast served in their compartment next morning.
 Towels & toiletries are provided, including shampoo and shower gel in the deluxe sleepers.
-In the more economical couchettes, you can book a couchette in a cheaper 6-berth compartment or a less-crowded 4-berth compartment, each provided with sheet, blanket, pillow & small bottle of water, and couchette passengers get a tea or coffee in the morning.
-When waiting for the northbound sleeper train in Vienna, if you have booked a sleeper you can use the ÖBB lounge with complimentary refreshments.
-More pictures & information about Nightjet trainsVienna Hbf station guide.
+In the more economical couchettes, you can book a couchette in a 6-berth compartment or a less-crowded 4-berth compartment, each provided with sheet, blanket, pillow & bottle of water.
+Couchette passengers get tea or coffee, rolls & jam in the morning.
+When waiting for the northbound sleeper train in Vienna, if you have booked a sleeper you can use the ÖBB lounge with complimentary refreshments & WiFi.
+More about NightjetsVienna Hbf station guide.

 The Nightjet sleeper from Brussels to Vienna at Brussels